Druue/OOP_Project/docs/agendas/client-meeting.md

 Some buildings on campus have a cafeteria in them, in which a user could order some food that would be brought to their room on their time of reservation.

 ## Filter search
-Users could have the ability to search for a particular room with the use of filters: A user could specify how many seats they would like to have in a room,
+Users could have the ability to search for a particular room with the use of filters.
+An Example: A user could specify the minumum amount of seats they would like to have in a room.

 # Users